Richard Lindner (painter): Biography

 Richard Lindner was born in Hamburg, Germany.
 His mother Mina Lindner was American and born in New York as the daughter of German parents.

 In 1905, the family moved to Nuremberg, where Lindner's mother was owner of a custom-fitting corset business and Richard Lindner grew up and studied at the Kunstgewerbeschule (Arts and Crafts School), now the Academy of Fine Arts Nuremberg.
 From 1924 to 1927, he lived in Munich and began studies there at the Kunstakademie in 1925.
 In 1927, Lindner moved to Berlin and stayed there until 1928, when he returned to Munich to become art director of a publishing firm.
 He remained in Munich until 1933, when he was forced to flee to Paris.
 Once in Paris, Lindner became politically engaged, sought contact with French artists, and earned his living as a commercial artist.
 He was interned when World War II broke out in 1939 and later served in the French Army.

 In 1941, Lindner moved to the United States and worked in New York City as an illustrator of books and magazines.
 There he made contact with New York artists and German emigrants such as Albert Einstein, Marlene Dietrich, and Saul Steinberg.
 In 1948, Lindner became an American citizen.

 In 1952, Lindner started teaching at the Pratt Institute, Brooklyn.
 In 1957, Lindner received the William and Norma Copley Foundation Award.
-In 1965, he became a guest professor at the Hochschule für Bildende Künste in Hamburg, Germany.
+In 1965, he became a guest professor at the Hochschule für Bildende Künste in Hamburg.
 His paintings at this time used the sexual symbolism of advertising and investigated definitions of gender roles in the media.
 In 1967, Lindner moved to Yale University School of Art and Architecture, New Haven.

 Richard Lindner died in 1978.
 He was buried at Westchester Hills Cemetery in Hastings-on-Hudson, New York.